 Graduate diplomas are qualifications at Level 7 open to students who already hold a recognised degree.
 They're usually one year long.
 You can read more about tertiary levels of study on the NZQA website.

 The date a course begins.
-Toi Ohomai’s academic year is made up of three trimesters.
+The Toi Ohomai academic year is made up of two semesters.
 The main intakes are in February, June and October but several courses have intakes during the other months.

 Each qualification is classified by the New Zealand Qualifications Authority (NZQA) at a level from 1 to 10.
 The higher the level, the more complex and demanding the course will be.

 Certain diplomas or degrees allow you to select a major subject to study.
 For example, the Diploma in Tourism offers majors in international flight attending, travel management and event management.
 Since you’ll be studying this subject a while and changing majors is not easy, be sure to put some thought into your selection.

 Once you become a student you’ll be given access to this online site where you can find all your course materials and lecture notes, and interact with your tutors.

 NCEA is New Zealand’s main secondary school qualification.
 NCEA can be gained at Level 1 (usually in Year 11), Level 2 (usually Year 12) and Level 3 (usually Year 13).
 Different qualifications may require you to have a minimum number of NCEA credits at specified levels to be able to enter.